DMSC-Instrument-Data/MDSpaceFillingPrototype/docs/MDSpaceDesign.md

 ### Proposed implementation

+The common idea is to split step 1 into two: conversion the time of flight event to MD event and appending to the workspace.
+Then the conversion step can be obviously parallelized, But we still have an issue with appending events.
-The natural approach to solve this issues is some kind of ordering or groupping events to have the ability to append different groups in non blocking manner.
+The natural approach to solve this issue is some kind of ordering or groupping events to have the ability to append different groups in non blocking manner with multiple threads.

 ![Append events in nonblocking manner](add_groups.png)

+For creating MD workspace from scratch we actually need sorting instead of grouping, because we have no leafs and do not know how to group events for each leaf.
-For optimization of memory utilizing and cache usage the best way is to have the continuous (in terms of memory) chunks with events corresponding to particular box, which are not fragmented during the splitting the box.
-That means we have to introduce some mapping from Z<sup>n</sup>+ (n-dimensional positive integers, box space) to Z+ (1-dimensional positive integers, memory space).
+For optimization of memory utilizing and cache usage the best way is to have the continuous (in terms of memory) chunks with events corresponding to particular box, which are not fragmented during the splitting the box (MD events should keep order when box is split).
+That means we have to introduce some mapping from Z<sup>n</sup>+ (n-dimensional positive integers, box space) with hierarchical dynamic structure (nested boxes) to Z+ (1-dimensional positive integers, memory space).

 The known way for providing such mapping is using space filling curves: the discrete coordinate of the box on this curve become the additional 1d index for any MD event and every box contains the continuous range of this